bmeck/understudy/readme.md

 2. At the end of the arguments to the event will be added a `next` function.
 2. 1.
 The `next` function is used for passing state via arguments and accepts an error first argument in order to fail fast.
 3. Each before interceptors will be fired in order after the previous fires the `next` function.
-4. After all interceptors have been fired the `done` function will fire with the arguments passed to the next function.
+4. After all interceptors have been fired the `peformFn` function will fire with the arguments passed to the next function.
+4. 1.
+The `next` function found in the `performFn` is used to pass arguments and needs to be called before the after hooks execute
-5. If the `done` function did not have an error argument the after interceptors will be fired in order after the previous fires the `next` function.
+5. If no errors have been passed, the after interceptors are executed which pre-empt the execution of the final `onFinish` callback

 ## Examples